couchbaselabs/CapellaDataStudioBuilds/my-website/docs/Synthetic-Data/userTypesets.md

 This is done from the **Plugins** option in the Left **Navigation Bar**
 ![synth-typesets-plugin-local](/img/synthetic/synth-typesets-plugin-local.png)
-The above pic shows pre and post install

 :::info[The Install Process]
 When you click **Install**, the following happens: